awesomephant/united-generations-website/news/the-united-generations-presented-at-conscious-london-2020.md

 introduction: The United Generations is presented during Ecosystems, the third session of the Conscious London Festival 2020.
 ---
-The United Generations is presented at Conscious London 2020, part of the third session titles Ecosystems.
+Conscious London 2020 brought together multidisciplinary speakers for an online three-day cultural programme of talks, conversations, screenings and virtual visits to inspire and connect the science, design and creative communities.